The other day I released a utility which I called when. The idea of

 Of course, the above example is silly since you could do grep instead of cat

 to begin with, but I digress.
-However, if I change when
+However, if I change when to adopt those

 semantics, then an invocation need not quote the commands because the shell